rust-lang/rust/text/0000-label-break-value.md

     }
 }
 ```
 If the intended target of the `break` is the surrounding loop, it may not be clear to the user how to express that.
-In these circumstances, the error message should explicitly suggest labelling the loop so that the `break` can target it.
+Where there is a surrounding loop, the error message should explicitly suggest labelling the loop so that the `break` can target it.
 ```rust
 'loop_label: loop {
     'labelled_block: {